 Personally, I was always quite a tidy child, but one thing that wouldn´t absolutely infuriate me, would be when I´d look for something, only to find that it had been “tidied”, by someone else and moved to a mysterious new location.

 And when I questioned said tidyer on the new whereabouts of my lost action figure, there would be no answer!

 Make sure everything has a place, and that everyone know where that place is.

-Practising the 2 minute rule will help keep your clutter free home in as pristine condition as possible, for as long as possible.
+Practicing the 2-minute rule will help keep your clutter-free home in as pristine condition as possible, for as long as possible.

-The 2 minute rule is incredible simple, and will totally change the way you keep your home.
+The 2-minute rule is incredibly simple, and will totally change the way you keep your home.